How to forecast production in your seasonal business

-Here are five things Gude says you should think about when it comes to forecasting for your seasonal business.
+Here are five things you should think about when it comes to forecasting for your seasonal business.

-As you create your forecast, it’s important that you gather different perspectives from every function of your company starting with sales, and moving to operations.
-This will not only allow you to anticipate demand, but also help you understand how much supply-side capacity you need to meet it and get consensus.
+As you create your forecast, it’s important that you gather different perspectives from every function of your company, starting with sales and moving on to operations.
+This will not only allow you to anticipate demand, but also help you understand how much supply-side capacity you need to meet it.
 This process can ultimately help you hammer out a good daily, weekly or monthly master production or operations schedule.

 Just because your business is seasonal doesn’t mean it’s going to see the same patterns year after year.

-Maybe you had a lot of orders last December, but that doesn’t mean your orders won’t come a month early next year.
+Just because you had a lot of orders last December doesn’t mean your orders won’t come a month early next year.
 Keep checking the actual results you experience against your forecasts to refine them further and make sure your operations are geared up or down as needed.

-4. Find a model that works for you and stick with it
+4. Find a forecast model that works for you and stick with it

 And remember that every forecast, including a weather forecast, will always have a component of error, regardless of whether your business is stable, cyclical or seasonal—the key is to accept this and continue to improve your forecasting to minimize this error.

-Gude says that incremental change is better than just sticking with the status quo.
-By refining your forecast over time and applying what you learn to your operations, you can achieve better balance between supply and demand.
+Incremental change is better than just sticking with the status quo.
+By refining your forecast over time and applying to your operations, what you’ve learned you can achieve better balance between supply and demand.

 A lot of entrepreneurs become overwhelmed by the apparent complexity of business forecasting.
 Mathematical and statistical models for forecasting can be particularly difficult to understand for the non-expert—and many entrepreneurs dismiss forecasts as something that will “never” work in their business, which is not a good conclusion.